EuroProofNet/europroofnet.github.io/_pages/program-wg3-kickoff.md

 ### Program

 The event is scheduled as a two-day meeting.
+Times are CET.

 **Day 1**